hongshuochen/2021Fall-EE538-HW3/README.md

 ## Question 1 (20 Points.
 Easy)

-Please describe when each option is preferred:
+Please describe circumstances when each option is preferred:

 - Passing parameters by value
 - Passing parameters by pointer